felangel/bloc/docs/flutterweathertutorial.md

 Our app should let users
 - Search for a city on a dedicated search page
-- See a pleasant depiction of the weather data returned by [MetaWeather API](https://www.metaweather.com/api/)
+- See a pleasant depiction of the weather data returned by [Open Meteo API](https://open-meteo.com)
 - Change the units displayed (metric vs imperial)

 Additionally,